moonshineaitech/GoldRock-Health/docs/app-store-metadata.md

 ### Notes for Reviewer

-Thank you for reviewing GoldRock Health!
+Thank you for reviewing GoldRock AI!

 **How to Test:**